Eleazarovich/Simple-Calculator/Chris' Calculator/README.md

     *	mul.c -  multplies two numbers together
     *	div.c - divides two numbers
     *   info-display.c - displays startup information about calculator
+    *   program-control.c - as the name says, it offers user defined functions that help control program execution
 4. libcalc.a - library for all helper function C files used (and subsequently their object files)
 5. csc.exe - the **Chris' Simple Calculator** itself :tada: :boom: